 Studying Economics at the Graduate Institute

-- The Department of International Economics of The Graduate Institute offers a unique set of high-profile programmes aimed at students who want to pursue graduate studies.
-The admissions process is highly selective and based on a detailed application package that you are asked to submit.
+- The Department of International Economics offers a unique set of programs in economics.
+The admissions process is highly selective and is based on a detailed application package, which includes the GRE.

-- Strong candidates with external Masters degrees in economics from universities of the top world-wide reputation should consider applying directly to the PhD in International Economics or PhD in Development Economics.
+- Strong candidates with two-year Masters degrees in economics should consider applying directly to the PhD in International Economics or the PhD in Development Economics.
 On average the two PhD programs admit a combined total of 12 students each year.

-- The Department looks for applicants of exceptional academic talent, but also seeks students with an enthusiasm for economics and a desire to use economics to make an impact on the world.
+- The Department looks for applicants of exceptional academic merit, but also seeks individuals who are enthusiastic about economics and want to use their training to make the world a better place.

-- Besides courses in micro, macro and econometrics, students can choose among a wide range of more topical courses in economics and other fields.
-Though rigorous and demanding, they are geared to understanding current phenomena and policy issues.
+- Besides compulsory courses in micro, macro and econometrics, students can choose amongst a wide range of electives in economics and other disciplines.

 - Geneva is home to dozens of international organizations, NGOs and a dynamic financial sector, providing an attractive variety of internships and employment opportunities.
 Our Career Services provide information on such placements.
-Some professional economists from institutions like WTO and UNCTAD teach at the Graduate Institute.
+Economists from institutions such as the WTO often teach in the department.

-- Students can take classes at the Universities of Geneva and Lausanne or participate in courses given by world-class economists at the Swiss National Bank's Gerzensee Study Center.
+- Students can take classes at the Universities of Geneva and Lausanne.
+PhD students can participate in high-level courses given by renowned economists at the Swiss National Bank's Gerzensee Study Center.
 Admission to this program is competitive.